-In fact, Google stands behind HTTPS and wholeheartedly believes that it helps protect the integrity of any website that has it deployed.
+In fact, Google stands behind HTTPS and wholeheartedly believes that it helps protect the integrity of any site that has it deployed.
 It obviously makes sense; the added protection ensures that the website data has not been altered or tampered with.
 It also guarantees that data being sent or received is originating from a trusted source.

 A common question we receive: Is it possible to make the switch to HTTPS for WordPress websites?

 Absolutely!
-You can configure almost every WordPress website based on the HTTPS protocol, you can also setup HTTPS for Drupal websites too.
+You can configure almost every WordPress website based on the HTTPS protocol, you can also set up HTTPS for Drupal websites too.
 We highly recommend configuring your site during the initial website launch as it’ll streamline the process, and likely prevent WordPress and Drupal bugs.

 Advantages of HTTPS

-It’s clear that Google places an emphasis on HTTPS based websites, but what are the advantages?
+It’s clear that Google places an emphasis on HTTPS-based websites, but what are the advantages?
 What will a switch to HTTPS do for your website?

 When Google initially rolled out the rankings boost, it only affected a small percent of the global search queries.
 This meant that it held a lot less weight in search rankings compared to some of the other SEO factors.

-In recent times, a lot has changed, based on a comment from an employee at Google, they have since strengthened it so that it acts as a tie breaker between two competing sites in the search results.
+In recent times, a lot has changed, based on a comment from an employee at Google, they have since strengthened it so that it acts as a tie-breaker between two competing sites in the search results.
 Yes, that means you could potentially rank lower than your competitors if they use HTTPS and you don’t, so please, place it on your to-do list.

 As for the SEO benefits of HTTPS, well, those are straightforward.